Monastic community of Mount Athos

 View of the area around Vatopedi monastery

 Sultan Selim I was a substantial benefactor of the Xeropotamou monastery.
-In 1517, he issued a fatwa and a Hatt-i Sharif ("noble edict") that "the place, where the Holy Gospel is preached, whenever it is burned or even damaged, shall be erected again."
-He also endowed privileges to the Abbey and financed the construction of the dining area and underground of the Abbey as well as the renovation of the wall paintings in the central church that were completed between the years 1533–1541.[19]
+In 1517, he issued a fatwa and a Hatt-i Sharif ("noble edict") that "the place, where the Holy Gospel is preached, whenever it is burned or even damaged, shall be erected again".
+He also endowed privileges to the Abbey and financed the construction of the dining area and underground of the Abbey as well as the renovation of the wall paintings in the central church that were completed between the years 1533 and 1541.[18]

 This new way of monastic organization was an emergency measure taken by the monastic communities to counter their harsh economic environment.
-Contrary to the cenobitic system, monks in idiorrhythmic communities have private property, work for themselves, they are solely responsible for acquiring food and other necessities and they dine separately in their cells, only meeting with other monks at church.
-At the same time, the monasteries' abbots were replaced by committees and at Karyes the Protos was replaced by a four-member committee.[20]
+Contrary to the cenobitic system, monks in idiorrhythmic communities have private property and work for themselves, bearing sole responsibility for acquiring food and other necessities; they dine separately in their cells, only meeting with other monks at church.
+At the same time, the monasteries' abbots were replaced by committees and at Karyes the Protos was replaced by a four-member committee.[19]

 In 1749, with the establishment of the Athonite Academy near Vatopedi monastery, the local monastic community took a leading role in the modern Greek Enlightenment movement of the 18th century.[21]
 This institution offered high level education, especially under Eugenios Voulgaris, where ancient philosophy and modern physical science were taught.[22]